jbroadway/docs/docs/2022.1/studio/how-tos/how-to-use-live-monitors.md

 **Step 3.** Find the **Live Monitor** prop in the show tools listings and click on it to add it to your set.

-**Step 4.** Place the live monitor where you want it to apepar on set.
+**Step 4.** Place the live monitor where you want it to appear on set.

 Now when you switch cameras on the camera switcher, you'll see a preview of the output on your live monitor.